 To highlight an object such as an icon in Windows, single-click the item.
 Once clicked the icon or text should change to a different color indicating it has been highlighted.

-To highlight multiple icons or other objects drag a box around all files you wish to highlight.
+To highlight multiple icons or other objects drag a box around all files you want to highlight.

-Tip: If you want to individually highlight files, hold down the Ctrl key on the keyboard and while still holding the Ctrl key single-click each file you wish to highlight.
+Tip: If you want to individually highlight files, hold down the Ctrl key on the keyboard and while still holding the Ctrl key single-click each file you want to highlight.

 How to highlight multiple e-mails, files, icons, or other objects